-Monetary grants for programming will have application deadlines of February 15th and June 1st for 2018.
-Grant applications will open in early January.
-The February deadline is for summer programs and the June deadline is only for fall or winter programs, NOT summer 2018 programs.
+Monetary grants for programming will have an application deadline of March 6, 2020.
+These grants are intended for programming in late spring, summer and fall 2020.
+There will be a second deadline in November of 2020 for winter and spring 2021 programming.
+Applications will open in January.
 ADVERTISEMENT Notifications of approval or decline of the grants will go out within 1 month after the application deadline.

 Priority will be given to programs that:

 - Target new players

 - Registered Community Tennis Associations (CTAs) and NJTLs